fu5ha/grayolson.me/content/blog/posts/misunderstood-memory-ordering.md

 The answer is that *no, it does not.* We're only sharing a single atomic value between the threads, so `Ordering`s have no effect.
 In both cases, we are guaranteed exactly the same things:

-a.
-Our program will not successfully reach the end of `main` without printing "Found 1!"
+1. Our program will not successfully reach the end of `main` without printing "Found 1!"
-b.
-Once thread 2 loads a `1`, it will not load a `0` again
+1. Once thread 2 loads a `1`, it will not load a `0` again
-c.
-Once thread 1 writes the `1`, it will not load a `0` again
+1. Once thread 1 writes the `1`, it will not load a `0` again
-d.
-The implementation will *do its best* to make the store on `FOO` in thread 1 visible to the load by thread 2 "as fast as it can"
+1. The implementation will *do its best* to make the store on `FOO` in thread 1 visible to the load by thread 2 "as fast as it can"

 If the fact that even `Relaxed` stores and loads obey the last point makes you a bit puzzled, as it did for me, you may also be a terminally GPU-brained games programmer >:) (or perhaps destined to be one? 👀)